dimipapadeas/OpenWIS-Pilots/openwis-pilots-tutorial-1/README.md

 This approach helps to coordinate and arrange the different elements that are in the form of distributed services on a network.
 ESB promotes agility and flexibility with regard to high-level protocol communication between applications.
 Also considers the systems as discrete and distributed services that connect to one another through message oriented infrastructure that is asynchronous.This kind of a message-oriented infrastructure makes it possible to have loosely coupled connections between independent services or modules.Networkwise, the primary goal of the high-level protocol communication is enterprise application integration (EAI) of heterogeneous and complex services.

 [ESB image]

+delete this:
+~An enterprise service bus (ESB) implements a communication system between mutually interacting software applications in a service-oriented architecture (SOA).
+It implements a software architecture as depicted on the right.
+As it implements a software architecture for distributed computing, it therefore also implements a special variant of the more general client-server model, wherein, in general, any application using ESB can behave as server or client in turns.
+ESB promotes agility and flexibility with regard to high-level protocol communication between applications.
+The primary goal of the high-level protocol communication is enterprise application integration (EAI) of heterogeneous and complex service or application landscapes (a view from the network level).~

 ### 2. Business Process Management